matrix-org/matrix-spec/content/client-server-api/_index.md

 {{% added-in v="1.16" %}}

+This capability defines which [profile](#profiles) fields the user is able to change.

-This capability has a flag, `enabled`, and two lists, `allowed` and `disallowed`, that together denote which fields the user is able to change via the profile endpoints.
+The capability value has a required flag, `enabled`, and two optional lists, `allowed` and `disallowed`.

 When `enabled` is `false`, all profile fields are managed by the server and the client is not permitted to make any changes.